chronoDave/Doombox/README.md

 # Doombox
-A music player designed with large collections in mind.
+A music player designed with large music collections in mind.

 ## Installation